The zero capillarity limit for the Euler-Korteweg system with no-flux boundary conditions: Introduction

 Formally, we expect the asymptotic dynamics to be governed by the compressible Euler system

 complemented with the following boundary conditions,

-Due to the mismatch of boundary conditions between \eqref{BC} and \eqref{BC_E}, the formation of a boundary layer is expected in the limit $\eps\to0$.
+However, due to the mismatch of boundary conditions between \eqref{BC} and \eqref{BC_E}, the formation of a boundary layer is expected in the limit $\eps\to0$.

-Our main results provide a rigorous justification of the above heuristics in several aspects.
-First of all, we show the convergence of weak solutions to \eqref{EK}, \eqref{BC}, towards solutions to \eqref{Euler}, \eqref{BC_E}, in the limit as $\eps\to0$.
-This is achieved by a relative entropy argument.
-More precisely, we study the time evolution of a functional that measures the distance between solutions to \eqref{EK} and \eqref{Euler} in a suitable topology.
-However, this functional is insensitive to the phenomenon of boundary layer formation mentioned above.
-For this purpose, we consider a second relative entropy functional that also involves first order derivatives of the particle density, see \eqref{aug rel entr} for a precise definition.
+Our main result provides a rigorous justification of the above heuristics in several aspects.
+First of all, we show the convergence of weak solutions to \eqref{EK}-\eqref{BC} towards solutions to \eqref{Euler}-\eqref{BC_E} in the natural topology determined by the energy associated to the limiting system \eqref{Euler}.
+This is achieved by a relative energy argument.
+Let us notice that this first result is insensitive to the phenomenon of boundary layer formation mentioned before, as for the mass density it only provides convergence in suitable Lebesgue spaces.